parul-l/md-cv/index.md

 Taught various undergraduate level courses, such as Linear Algebra and Probability and Statistics.

-Supervised undergraduate research projects on general relativity and digital signal processing.database.
+Supervised undergraduate research projects on general relativity and digital signal processing.

 <br>